2t0rHub/pokedex/README.md

+# Pokédex functional app using Python

+This is a functional desktop application that imitates the OG Pokédex.
+You can press the two arrows to see the different pokémons and some stats.

-# How was this made?
+## How was this made?

 For this project, I mostly followed the instructions provided by a YouTuber named Linkfy, who made a video creating his own Pokédex.
 Although I'm not the biggest Pokémon fan, I thought it would be cool to give it a shot, since I had just started using Flutter and I wandted to try Flet.

 This is a very simple project, just one file was necessary.

-# How does it work?
+## How does it work?

 Well, this project is quite simple.
 Flet lets you build a UI, in whih I implemented whe widgets and styles for it to look like a Retro Pokédex.